Vietnam.vn - Nền tảng quảng bá Việt Nam

 Metal price list

-Markets are now focused on the Federal Reserve’s monetary policy meeting this Thursday, with expectations that the agency will keep interest rates unchanged until June.
+Markets are now focused on the US Federal Reserve's monetary policy meeting on Thursday, with expectations that the agency will keep interest rates unchanged until June.
 The high interest rate environment is expected to continue to support the strength of the US dollar, as money flows into bonds to take advantage of attractive yields.
-This reduces the appeal of non-interest-bearing assets such as precious metals, putting pressure on silver and platinum prices.
+This reduces the appeal of non-yielding assets such as precious metals, putting pressure on silver and platinum prices.

 Meanwhile, newly released data showed that US retail sales recovered more slowly than expected in February, reflecting modest economic growth.
-This development took place in the context of President Donald Trump's administration's strict import tax policy, raising concerns about rising costs and prices.
-The weak economic outlook in the US has stimulated demand for shelter, partly helping to limit the decline in precious metals in the last trading session.
+This development took place in the context of President Donald Trump's administration applying strict import tax policies, raising concerns about rising costs and prices.
+The weak economic outlook in the US has stimulated demand for shelter, partly helping to limit the decline in the price of precious metals in the last trading session.

-In other news, copper prices rose to their highest since late May 2024 as the market anticipated that the imposition of tariffs on imported copper by the United States could lead to a severe shortage in the country’s supply.
+In other news, copper prices rose to their highest since late May 2024 as the market anticipated that the US tariffs on copper imports could lead to a severe shortage in the country's supply.
 The move triggered a wave of speculative buying amid concerns about copper supply.

 Meanwhile, iron ore prices in the last trading session were under pressure from weak demand in China's real estate and construction markets.
 The country's crude steel output in the first two months of the year fell 1.5% compared to the same period in 2024, reflecting a decline in consumption of input materials, including iron ore.